 Results — A framework's cadence creates periods (Q1 2026, H1 2026, etc.).
 For each measurable goal, log a target and an actual per period, plus a status (On Track, At Risk, Off Track, Achieved, Missed) and an optional confidence (0–1).

-Watch work ladder up — As briefs ship, their initiatives roll up into goals.
-The Goals view shows you which goals have initiatives behind them, which are unanchored, and which are tracking against their targets.
+Watch work ladder up — As Briefs ship, their Initiatives roll up into goals.
+The Goals list shows which goals have Initiatives behind them, which are unanchored, and which are tracking against their targets.

 This is intentional: frameworks are how you measure direction.
 Delivery shouldn't have to change shape every time the team picks a new measurement language.